-- Academic credit is generally accepted only from institutions that are accredited by one of the regional accrediting associations approved by the Council on Higher Education Accreditation.
+- Academic credit is generally accepted only from institutions that are accredited by one of the institutional accrediting associations approved by the Council on Higher Education Accreditation.
 All foreign/non-English transcripts must be evaluated by a NACES member.
 A complete list of NACES members can be found here.

 - Prerequisites and/or developmental courses are not transferable.
 Prerequisite credit and course substitutions must be approved through the Department Chairperson and Dean.

 Please allow four weeks for evaluation of transfer credit.
 A completed evaluation sheet will be sent to the student via email.